bevacqua/paqui/README.markdown

 ## `paqui init`

-This command will guide you through a set of simple questions (with sensible defaults), and then create the structure you need to start building your newest client-side package.
+This command will guide you through a set of simple questions _(with sensible defaults)_, and then create the structure you need to start building your newest client-side package.
 If you want to use paqui in an existing project, you can use `paqui init --existing`.
 You can specify a path where you'd like paqui to create the structure, otherwise paqui will use the `process.cwd()` default.

 Using `paqui init foo` will create a foo directory, relative to our `cwd`, with everything we need.

 ![init.png][1]

-## `paqui build`

-Builds the package and produces a minified version, too.
+Oh, yeah.
+If this directory wasn't an existing `git` repository, paqui will initialize that for you.
+If you don't want that behavior, that's fine.
+Just add the `--no-git` option.

 ## `paqui deploy`